Last Updated on

 The worst part of all is that virtually none of their agents truly grasp the harm they’ve been doing by proactively offering these packages over the last few years.
 When you don’t know that something is broken, let alone understand WHY it is broken, how can you possibly fix it?

 My story took place in early 2017, but virtually nothing has changed since then.
 GoDaddy has gotten so good at portraying themselves as the perfect small business advocate that their sheer customer numbers have kept people paying through the nose for this dated, low quality service.
 As long as the payments keep coming in, they have no motivation to reform the perfectly preserved and completely ineffective SEO tactics used since this program’s launch.

 You always have a choice about how to handle a difficult situation

 I continued trying to make a difference in an increasingly toxic climate.
-I continued building up Midwest Websites while managing the stress and workload of a full time job.
-And now I have a business that is able to provide exceptional websites and SEO service while treating clients as the people they are, not as numbers, metrics, or statistics.
+I continued building up Midwest Websites while managing the stress and workload of that full time job.
+And now I have a business that is able to provide exceptional websites and SEO service while treating clients as the people they are, not as numbers, metrics, statistics, or suckers.

 You can do the same for your business in a situation like mine.
-Whether you elect to devote extra time to make up for lost funds or give a proper expert a chance to set things right (319-229-5225 for that route), a setback or defeat doesn’t need to be the end.
+Whether you elect to devote extra time to make up for lost funds or call a proper expert to set things right (319-229-5225), a setback or defeat doesn’t need to be the end.
 Focus on winning the war when thinking of your business, not the loss of a battle.

 Braden is one of the founders of Midwest Websites, and has been professionally writing and developing websites for over 7 years.
 His blog posts often take an experience from his life and showcase lessons from it to help you maximize online presence for your business.